getlantern/lantern-client/README.md

 * [Android NDK][2]

-In the welcome screen choose the "Open an existing Android Studio" option and select the `lantern-mobile` folder inside the lantern-build project you downloaded via git.
+In the welcome screen choose the "Open an existing Android Studio" option and select the `android-lantern` folder inside the lantern-build project you downloaded via git.

 ### Building from the Command Line